 5. Tesla Powerwall 2

 Tesla Energy is a major player in energy storage as well as producing quality solar panels.
 Its initial foray into solar battery storage made a huge impact with the introduction of its first Powerwall.
 The Powerwall 2 was introduced in 2016 with many upgrades over their original solar battery storage, including increased solar storage capacity and an integrated battery inverter/charger.

-The Powerwall 2 features a usable capacity of 13.5 kWh, the biggest storage option among the batteries on our list and the market today.
+The Tesla Powerwall 2 features a usable capacity of 13.5 kWh, the biggest storage option among the batteries on our list and the market today.
 It also has a 100% DoD.